jasonxia17/CS125_Lab3/README.md

 An attempt at visualizing Zipf's Law: https://simple.wikipedia.org/wiki/Zipf%27s_law

-Theoretically, the frequency of the word should be inversly proportional to the word's rank.
+Theoretically, the frequency of the word should be inversely proportional to the word's rank.

 Harry Potter and the Goblet of Fire, top 50 words from the csv file: https://www.desmos.com/calculator/n1fdceby78